 His consulting clients have included the Fulbright Association, where he led its diversity initiative, and Street Law, Inc., where he spearheaded its community college efforts.
 David is a member of the PCDN Global’s Career Advisory Panel and is currently the president of the board of directors of the National Capital Area Chapter of the Fulbright Association.
 He is an official member of Forbes Coaches Council and a member of the National Career Development Association.

-David is the author of Legal Research and Writing (Cengage, 1996), editor of Peacebuilding in Community Colleges: A Teaching Resource (USIP Press, 2013), and author of Peace Jobs: A Student’s Guide to Starting a Career Working for Peace (Information Age Publishing, 2016).
+David is the author of Legal Research and Writing (Delmar, 1996), editor of Peacebuilding in Community Colleges: A Teaching Resource (USIP Press, 2013), and author of Peace Jobs: A Student’s Guide to Starting a Career Working for Peace (Information Age Publishing, 2016).
 David is co-author of USIP Special Report 246 Graduate Education and Professional Practice in International Peace and Conflict (August 2010).
-He has published in Career Convergence Magazine, Chronicle of Higher Education, Inside Higher Education, LinkedIn Pulse, Conflict Resolution Quarterly, Community College Journal, Community College Daily, Journal of Peace Education, Forbes.com, Huffington Post, The New York Times, The Korea Herald, Arizona Daily Sun, The Gulf Today (UAE), South Florida Sun-Sentinel, and The Baltimore Sun.
+He has published in Career Convergence Magazine, Chronicle of Higher Education, Inside Higher Education, LinkedIn Pulse, Conflict Resolution Quarterly, Community College Journal, Community College Daily, Journal of Peace Education, Forbes.com, Mediate.com, Huffington Post, The New York Times, The Korea Herald, Arizona Daily Sun, South Florida Sun-Sentinel, and The Baltimore Sun.

-He lives in Rockville, Maryland, with his wife, who teaches nursing at Montgomery College, and daughter, who is in her second year of college.
-Their son recently completed service in the Peace Corps in Namibia.
+He lives in Rockville, Maryland, with his wife, who teaches nursing at Montgomery College.
+They have two adult children.
 David holds dual American and Canadian citizenship.